-- Where and when does your story take place? - What made the Victims feel less local because of the way they looked? - What do the Victims say that is both empowered and kind? - In what ways do the Friends help in this situation? - When the Offenders realise their casual racism, what do they say or do? - How does the story end happily for everyone? - What do you want your audience to learn or take home from your skit?
+- Where and when does your story take place? - How were the Victims made to feel bad because of insensitive jokes? - What do the Victims say that is both empowered and kind? - In what ways do the Friends help in this situation? - When the Offenders realise their casual racism, what do they say or do? - How does the story end happily for everyone? - What do you want your audience to learn or take home from your skit?